EmilHvitfeldt/smltar/docs/06_ml_regression.md

 We did not remove stop words (Chapter \@ref(stopwords)) in any of our models so far in this chapter.
 What impact will removing stop words have, and how do we know which stop word list is the best to use?
 The best way to answer these questions is with experimentation.

-Removing stop words is part of data preprocessing, so we define this step as part of our preprocessing recipe.
+Removing stop words is part of \index{preprocessing}data preprocessing, so we define this step as part of our preprocessing recipe.
 Let's use the best model we've found so far (the linear SVM model from Section \@ref(firstregressionevaluation)) and switch in a different recipe in our modeling workflow.

 Let's build a small recipe wrapper helper function so we can pass a value `stopword_name` to `step_stopwords()`.